A Systematic Evaluation of Self-Supervised Learning for Label-Efficient Sleep Staging with Wearable EEG: Results

 \subsubsection{Scenario 1: SSL on HOGAR with Supervised Cross-Validation on BOAS}

-The first row of Table \ref{tab:res-HOGAR-std3-cv} corresponds to a purely supervised baseline, while the remaining ones include SSL pre-training on the entire HOGAR dataset.
+The first row of Table \ref{tab:res-HOGAR-std3-cv} corresponds to a purely supervised baseline, while the remaining ones include models pre-trained on large-scale external corpora (three foundation models) and our proposed SSL pipeline pre-trained on the entire HOGAR dataset, respectively.
 SSL methods consistently outperform the supervised baseline across nearly all label regimes.
 Notably, Barlow Twins achieves an improvement of +8.08\% with only 7.5\% labeled data, while SimCLR offers gains of +2.98\% at 20\% and +0.78\% with the full database.
 The consistent improvements support the capability of SSL approaches to learn generalizable representations from the HOGAR dataset that are highly useful for the downstream task of sleep staging performed on the BOAS dataset.
 These gains diminish as more labeled data becomes available, highlighting the effectiveness of SSL in low-label settings.
+Regarding the foundation models, LaBraM and CBraMod outperform SleepFM but only significantly surpass the supervised baseline in the most restricted data regime, offering gains of +2.84\% and +1.89\%, respectively.
+Beyond this setting, their performance becomes comparable to or even worse than the supervised approach.
+LaBraM outperforms CBraMod in low-data scenarios (74.95\% vs. 74.00\% with 7.5\% data), whereas CBraMod scales better with abundant data (86.08\% vs. 84.76\% with 100\% data).
+Crucially, our domain-specific SSL pipeline consistently outperforms these massive architectures across all settings, demonstrating that targeted pre-training yields superior task-specific representations.
+Specifically, Barlow Twins exceeds LaBraM by +5.24\% at 7.5\% labeled data, while SimCLR surpasses CBraMod by +2.47\% at 20\% and +1.13\% with the full dataset.
 Accuracy variability is higher with low-data values but stabilizes when increasing the number of labeled samples.
 Among all methods, SimCLR, Barlow Twins, and ContraWR emerge as the best-performing SSL techniques.
 The final column represents the definitive classification performance of the system using all available EEG data, with SimCLR achieving an accuracy of 87.21\%.